 The Planning, Development and Infrastructure Act 2016 introduces a contemporary way of managing infrastructure through Basic and General Infrastructure Schemes.

-For more information please contact:
+For more information about Infrastructure Schemes and Design Standards please contact: